 "...play-based active learning and discovery gradually leads on to more complex and specialist subject matter…"

-What can we expect from the campus?
+What can you expect from the campus?
 Well, it’s a purpose built primary school, located in the heart of Bangkok in the Huai Khwang district.
-The school says it will feature, “brand new, age-specific facilities and learning environments with the latest technologies and learning resources; all designed specifically for primary school children.”
+The school features “brand new, age-specific facilities and learning environments with the latest technologies and learning resources; all designed specifically for primary school children.”

 Admission and fees